Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This encourages engagement and habit-forming.

-Readers can track their performance through statistics (eg how much time they have spent on reading, and how many pages or books they have covered already) on ‘Home’
+Readers can track their performance through statistics (e.g. how much time they have spent on reading, how many pages or books they have covered already, the type of genre read most) on ‘Home’

 New